Skip to content

 UML diagrams

-Sen can generate PlantUML diagrams.
+Sen can generate PlantUML diagrams from STL or HLA FOM files.

 sen_generate_uml(